 As Openoffice4 required JAVA 1.6 ( Oracle java 6) or later versions.
 So make sure you have installed correct version in your system.
-To check current installed version use following command –
+To check currently installed version use following command –

 # java -version

-If you do not have already installed java on your system, use below link to install latest java version in your Debian based system.
+If you do not have installed Java on your system, use one of below links to install latest Java version in your Debian based systems.

 Step 2: Download OpenOffice and Extract